 AI agents are becoming an increasingly important part of contract lifecycle management (CLM).
 They help legal and procurement teams streamline reviews, track compliance, and speed up negotiations.

-But when sensitive contract data is involved, one question matters most: how secure are these agents really?
+But when sensitive contract data is involved, one question matters most: How secure are these agents really?

 If you work in legal, procurement, or compliance, understanding the security side of AI agents is essential.
 This article walks you through how agents should protect data, the role of compliance, and key features to look for.